 From Post-War to Post-Modernism

-These works might be considered early adopters of the post-modernist movement, which gained traction in the 1980’s.
-This movement — which crossed lines from literature to art, film, and even philosophy — established a way of thought that promoted skepticism, criticism, and a rejection of established norms and values upon subjective and objective analysis.
-One of the most famous examples of science fiction during this time is Neuromancer (1984) by William Gibson, which also birthed the Cyberpunk sub-genre.
-Consequently, this lead to a range of PunkPunk sub-genres that permeate the culture to this day.
+These works might be considered early adopters of the post-modernist movement, which gained traction in the 1980s.
+This movement—which crossed lines from literature to art, film, and even philosophy—established a way of thought that promoted skepticism, criticism, and a rejection of established norms and values upon subjective and objective analysis.
+One of the most famous examples of science fiction during this time is Neuromancer (1984) by William Gibson, which also birthed the cyberpunk sub-genre.
+Consequently, this lead to a range of Something-Punk sub-genres that permeate the culture to this day.
 At the core of cyberpunk and its many offspring is resisting the powers that maintain a status quo that serves to empower the empowered and disenfranchise the downtrodden.
 While post-modernism was skeptical of established norms, cyberpunk sought to burn them down.

 Since the late 20th century until now, science fiction as a literary genre has remained a strong player in the literary world.
 Though still chided by the Literati, the genre remains a popular source of diversion entertainment and a potentially powerful tool for examining our own society.
 Themes of environmental awareness, future technological impacts, and social awareness prevail in many such works today.
 Boosted by the surge in popularity of science fiction films over the last twenty years, science fiction literature may arguably be at one of the strongest points in its history right now.